samyakpadwekar/Java_backend/Spring REST /Readme.md

 2. *Usage*: @PathVariable is used when you want to capture specific parts of the URL path, such as identifiers or resource names. @RequestParam is used when you expect parameters to be included as query parameters in the URL.
 3. *Syntax*: @PathVariable is used as a method parameter annotation, while @RequestParam is also used as a method parameter annotation but requires specifying the parameter name.

+### 8.How do you handle request and response serialization in Spring REST?
+- Spring automatically handles request and response serialization using libraries like *Jackson*.
+- When you return an object from your controller method, Spring converts it to JSON or XML (based on content negotiation) for the response.
+When a JSON or XML request is received, Spring deserializes it into a Java object.

+### 9.Why is Jackson dependency used in Spring boot?what are the important Jackson transitive dependencies?
+(not an important question in general,putting it here as I have it in my project)
+- Jackson is a popular Java library used for working with JSON data.
+In the context of Spring Boot, Jackson is commonly used for:
+1. *JSON Serialization and Deserialization*: Jackson is used to convert Java objects to JSON (serialization) and JSON data back to Java objects (deserialization).
+This is crucial when you need to send and receive JSON data in Spring Boot applications, such as when building RESTful APIs.
+2. *Data Binding*: Jackson provides powerful data binding capabilities, allowing you to map JSON data to Java objects and vice versa.
+It can handle complex object structures and nested data effectively.
+3. *Customization*: Jackson allows you to customize the serialization and deserialization process using annotations and custom serializers/deserializers.
+This flexibility is beneficial when dealing with non-standard JSON structures or specific serialization requirements.
+4. *Transitive Dependencies*: When you use Jackson in a Spring Boot application, it often brings in several transitive dependencies to handle various aspects of JSON processing, including handling different date formats, supporting Java 8 datatypes, and more.
+- Here are some important and useful Jackson transitive dependencies you may encounter in a Spring Boot project:
+1. *jackson-databind* : This is the core Jackson library responsible for data binding (serialization and deserialization).
+It provides classes like ObjectMapper to work with JSON data.
+2. *jackson-core*: This library contains the low-level JSON processing classes and is part of the Jackson core functionality.
+3. *jackson-annotations*: This library includes annotations like @JsonProperty, @JsonFormat, and others that you can use to customize the JSON mapping behavior.
+4. *jackson-datatype-jdk8*: If your Spring Boot application uses Java 8 features (e.g., Optional, LocalDate, LocalTime), this datatype module provides support for serializing and deserializing these Java 8 types.